-Chatting to Rosie’s reminded me of a piece of jewellery, a gold necklace, given for me by my Hungarian Grandma.
+Chatting to Rosie’s reminded me of a piece of jewellery, a four-leaf clover, solid gold necklace, given to me by my Hungarian Grandma, Emelia.
 Sadly, I too lost it, this time through a break-in many years ago.

 My Dad had travelled to England on a European worker, refugee scheme in the late 1940’s.
-He had to leave behind his family and especially his Mom, who he didn’t see again for another 20+ years.
-She spoke no English and yet travelled to England on her own to visit us as a family when I was very young.
+He had to leave behind his family and especially his Mom, who he didn’t see again for another 15 years.
+She spoke no English and yet travelled to England on her own to visit our family.
 It would be the one and only time.

 I haven’t thought about that piece of family jewellery for a few years but chatting to Rosie, I was taken straight back to picturing it in my mind.
 It clearly holds a connection to the past and to the Grandma that I only hear stories about.

-Sometime soon, when the time is right, I’ll recreate my own missing gold, four-leaf clover to remind me of my beautiful, strong, Hungarian Grandma, Emilia, pictured here with my Dad.
+Sometime soon, when the time is right, I’ll recreate my own missing gold, four-leaf clover to remind me of my beautiful, strong, Hungarian Grandma, Emelia, pictured here with my Dad.
 And, it’s not lost on me, the fact that she brought me a four-leaf clover, lucky charm all the way from Hungary.
 My sister recently mentioned that she’s still got her lucky charm so I’ll be creating a mould and making myself a copy and perhaps I’ll make ones for my granddaughters too!